-The Parkinson’s Disease Care Partners Support Group meets at 7:30 p.m. on the third Wednesday of each month.
-The next meeting is Nov.
-19 at Dolley Madison Library lower level meeting room, 1244 Oak Ridge Ave., McLean.
-No charge; caregivers and family members welcome.
-Call for more information, 703-891-0821.
+Parkinson's Disease Caregivers/Carepartners Support Group meets third Wednesday of the month, 7 p.m., at Dolley Madison Library, lower level meeting room, 1244 Oak Ridge Ave., McLean.
+The Parkinson Foundation (PFNCA) welcomes caregivers and family members.
+For more information, call Angela Robb, 703-277-9666.

 The Parkinson's Foundation offers weekly support groups (previously located at the Providence Recreation Center) for patients and caregivers.
 They meet every Tuesday at 10 and 11 a.m., at the Lewinsville Senior Center, 1609 Great Falls St., McLean.
 Call 703-891-0821 if interested in joining or for more information.

 Teens' Educational Support Program.
 A new eight-week program, for youths 13-18 who have a family member who is a cancer patient, is forming for Wednesdays, 6:30-7:30 p.m.
 Through discussion and activities, participants can express themselves and understand the changes that come when someone in the family has cancer.
 At the Life with Cancer Family Center, 2832 Juniper St., Suite 203, Room B, Fairfax.
 Call 703-208-5623 for upcoming schedule.